Chris20385/the_final_war/README.md

 Future improvements:

 - Fix the issue where the whole game only runs if you are on chapter 6
-- Fix the bug where some players will get negative ammo depending on there choices.
+- Fix the bug where some players will get negative ammo depending on their choices.